Voytella/awswebsite/Automation/README.md

 logs to figure out why it's not updating when I upload an image, lol!)
 I also need to initialize the thing with a 'data/image.png' file or something to make sure the proper directory is created first thing.

+They said logs won't exist until it runs and makes some, which makes sense.
+Unfortunately, it's not running when I upload a new file!
+Why's it not triggering?
+Ahhh!
+Perhaps because it doesn't look like any trigger's been configured!
+We've gotta do that separately, I guess.
+Cool, let's figure it out!

+Alright, I added in a bunch of stuff ChatGPT suggested.
+Let's see if this works!